 If some showers and taps aren’t used regularly, run them at least once a week with hot water so that any bacteria living inside the pipes is regularly flushed out and cannot multiply to dangerous levels.

-And finally, you should call a plumber regularly for general maintenance and testing of your home hot water system to ensure that it is heating your water to the right temperature each time.
+And finally, you should call a plumber regularly for home hot water maintenance and testing of your home hot water system to ensure that it is heating your water to the right temperature each time.
 As homes and systems age, their likelihood of being less effective rises.
 Just like a car, a hot water system gets a lot of use, and it needs regular servicing and maintenance to ensure its effective operation.